-- (A) A representative found to have violated these rules in an order issue dpursuant to Rule 403 may be subject to the following sanctions: - Reprimand or censure on the record in the proceeding; - Suspension from further participation in the proceeding; - Suspension from future agency proceedings, including being permanently barred from serving as a representative before the agency; - Monetary penalties; and - Payment of an opposing party's fees. - (B) In imposing a sanction, the presiding adjudicator in the enforcement proceeding may consider the following factors: - Whether the representative has violated a duty owed to a client or compromised the integrity of the proceeding; - Whether the representative acted intentionally, knowingly, or negligently; - The amount of the actual or potential injury caused by the representative's misconduct; and - The existence of any aggravating or mitigating factors.
+- (A) A representative found to have violated these rules in an order issued pursuant to Rule 403 may be subject to the following sanctions: - (1) Reprimand or censure on the record in the proceeding; - (2) Suspension from further participation in the proceeding; - (3) Suspension of a non-attorney representative from future agency proceedings, including being permanently barred from serving as a representative before the agency; and - (4) [such other sanctions as the agency may deem appropriate]. - (B) In imposing a sanction, the agency official presiding over the enforcement proceeding may consider the following factors: - (1) Whether the representative has violated a duty owed to a client or compromised the integrity of the proceeding; - (2) Whether the representative acted intentionally, knowingly, or negligently; - (3) The amount of the actual or potential injury caused by the representative's misconduct; - (4) The existence of any aggravating or mitigating factors; and - (5) Such other factors as the agency official may deem appropriate.

 - 1. (to subsection (A)): The represented participant shall not be sanctioned for the conduct of their representative.
-10 C.F.R. § 2.314(C)(1) (NRC). - 2. (to subsection (A)): Reprimand and censure are similar sanctions, with reprimand traditionally being viewed as the less severe of the two.
+10 C.F.R. § 2.314(C)(1) (NRC). - 2.
+(To subsection (A)): These rules apply to sanctions and should not be construed to limit the adjudicating official's ability to manage the proceeding based on the conduct of a representative.
+Examples include limiting motions, changing dates and times of proceedings, or excluding evidence. - 3. (to subsection (A)): Reprimand and censure are similar sanctions, with reprimand traditionally being viewed as the less severe of the two.
 Both involve a formal statement by [designated agency official] disapproving of misconduct by the sanctioned party.
-See, e.g., 47 C.F.R. § 124(a) (FCC) (empowering the Commission to "censure, suspend, or disbar any person" who engages in specified misconduct under that section); 43 C.F.R. § 1.6(b) (DOI) (permitting hearing officer to reprimand individual acting as representative in agency proceeding); ABA Model Rules for Lawyer Disciplinary Enforcement, Rule 10(A)(4) (permitting reprimand of attorneys by the relevant disciplinary authority). - 3. (to subsection (A)): Attorney representatives shall only be subject to suspension or disqualification from an ongoing proceeding.
-See ABA Section of Administrative Law and Regulatory Practice, Report to the House of Delegates: Resolution, 2, n.2 (February 2023) (reaffirming 1982 policy regarding federal agencies adopting standards of practice governing attorney representatives in agency adjudication). - 4. (to subsection (B)): ABA Model Rules for Lawyer Disciplinary Enforcement, Rule 10(C).
+See, e.g., 47 C.F.R. § 124(a) (FCC) (empowering the Commission to "censure, suspend, or disbar any person" who engages in specified misconduct under that section); 43 C.F.R. § 1.6(b) (DOI) (permitting hearing officer to reprimand individual acting as representative in agency proceeding); ABA Model Rules for Lawyer Disciplinary Enforcement, Rule 10(A)(4) (permitting reprimand of attorneys by the relevant disciplinary authority). - 4. (to subsection (A)): Attorney representatives shall only be subject to suspension or disqualification from an ongoing proceeding.
+See ABA Section of Administrative Law and Regulatory Practice, Report to the House of Delegates: Resolution, 2, n.2 (February 2023) (reaffirming 1982 policy regarding federal agencies adopting standards of practice governing attorney representatives in agency adjudication).